compujuckel/assettoserver-docs/patreon-docs/plugins/PatreonTimingPlugin.md

 # For example if you don't want traffic- and non-traffic servers to show on the same leaderboard, just use different
 # leaderboard names for them.
 LeaderboardName: Default
-# Number of allowed collisions before a lap time is invalidated.
+# Number of allowed environment collisions before a lap time is invalidated.
 Set to -1 for unlimited collisions.
 MaxCollisions: 0
 # List of timed stages
 Stages: